kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ### Specifying the Transformation

 In this KEP we propose to support a global set of resource transformations that would be applied to all Workloads.
-A `ResourceMapping` instance would be added to Kueue's `Configuration` API as part of the existing `Resources` struct.
+A `ResourceTransformation` instance would be added to Kueue's `Configuration` API as part of the existing `Resources` struct.
 More [flexible alternatives](#alternatives) were considered, but left as possible future extensions.